timokline/CS331_Assignment6/README.md

 The semantics of Caracal is specified here, using informal methods.
 A formal syntax of Caracal and the format of an AST were covered in [Assignment 4](https://www.cs.uaf.edu/~chappell/class/2021_spr/cs331/docs/p-assn04d.html#syntax).

+#### __General__

-* __General__ : Caracal is a very small programming language with simple imperative semantics.
-Statements are executed in order, first to last, as modified by the three flow-of-control structures: *If statement*, *For loop*, and *Function call*.
+Caracal is a very small programming language with simple imperative semantics.
+Statements are executed in order, first to last, as modified by the three flow-of-control structures: `If statement`, `For loop`, and `Function call`.
 The current statement must be executed completely, with all side effects completed, before execution of the next statement begins.
 When the last statement has executed, program execution terminates, with the current state being returned to the execution environment.

 Caracal has no fatal runtime errors.
 Caracal programs never crash or terminate abnormally.

 Caracal programs have two kinds of side effects: variable modification and I/O. Values of variables—including functions—may be specified by the execution environment when a Caracal program begins.
 Variable values are returned to the execution environment by the Caracal program for later use.
 I/O is described next.
+<br></br>

+#### __I/O__
-* __I/O__ : A Caracal program may do text input and output.
+A Caracal program may do text input and output.

 A Caracal program does text input by reading a line of text from the standard input and interpreting this as an integer value.
 If the input does not represent an integer, then it is interpreted as zero.
 Input is done by an `readnum()` call in an expression.

 A Caracal program does text output by printing a string, or integer value converted to a string, to the standard output.
 Output is done by a *Write statement*.

 __!!__ *For information on how to perform text input and output, see [Implementation Notes](#implementation-notes), below.* __!!__
+<br></br>

+#### __Variables__
-* __Variables__ : Caracal has three kinds of variables: functions, simple variables, and arrays.
+Caracal has three kinds of variables: functions, simple variables, and arrays.
 These are always named.
 Distinct identifiers never refer to the same variable.
 Identifiers for functions, identifiers for simple variables and identifiers for arrays lie in three separate namespaces.

 A simple variable holds an integer value.

 An array holds zero or more items, each indexed by an integer, that may have any integer value: positive, negative, or zero.
 Array dimensions are not specified; every integer index is usable with every array.
 Each array item holds an integer value.
 The legal values for a Caracal integer are implementation-defined.

 __!!__ *For information on the legal values of a Caracal integer, see [Implementation Notes](#implementation-notes), below.* __!!__
+<br></br>

 A function holds the AST for its body.